Marseillaise: France's national an-thum

 Which caused zebras galore to disbark!

-With glee, watched them both sand their faces!
+And then watched both splash sand on their faces!

 And smelled with an ear